sanxjay-xy/HackerRank-Practice/README.md

-# 🚀 HackerRank Practice
+# 🚀 About This Repository:

 Welcome to my **HackerRank Practice** repository.
 This is my personal vault of solutions to a wide range of coding problems from [HackerRank](https://www.hackerrank.com/), neatly organized by difficulty.

 ## 🧠 Why this repo?

 To **sharpen problem-solving skills**, strengthen core **data structures and algorithms**, and build a consistent habit of coding.
-Every challenge I solve here helps prepare me for real-world software engineering interviews and competitions.

 ---